 | User limit | Only licensed users may access ODI | Unlimited users |

-⚠️ Virtualisation trap: In VMware environments, Oracle typically requires licensing all physical cores in the host server — not just the vCPUs allocated to the VM running ODI.
+In VMware environments, Oracle typically requires licensing all physical cores in the host server, not just the vCPUs allocated to the VM running ODI.
 If ODI is deployed on VMware without proper hard partitioning, the licensing exposure can extend to the entire physical host, dramatically increasing costs under the Processor model.
+This is the single largest hidden cost risk for ODI deployments.
+Before deploying ODI on VMware, evaluate whether hard partitioning (Oracle VM, Solaris Zones) can limit the licensing scope to assigned resources.

 | Product | Metric | List Price (USD) | Notes |